ryantd42/NY-Legislative-Git/2023/S993A-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen. HOYLMAN -- read twice and ordered printed, and when printed to be committed to the Committee on Alcoholism  and  Substance Abuse
+ Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Alcoholism  and Substance  Abuse  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the  mental  hygiene  law,  in relation to accessing substance use disorder services based on the individual's gender iden- tity or expression and preference
+ AN ACT to amend  the  mental  hygiene  law,  in  relation  to  accessing substance use disorder services based on the individual's gender iden- tity, gender expression and/or sexual orientation

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision (c) of section 19.07 of the mental hygiene law, as amended by chapter 281 of the laws of 2019, is  amended  to  read  as
  follows:
-  (c) The office of [alcoholism and substance abuse services]  ADDICTION SERVICES  AND  SUPPORTS  shall  have  the responsibility for seeing that persons who suffer from [an addictive disorder] A SUBSTANCE USE DISORDER and their families are provided with addiction services, care and treat- ment, and that such services, care, treatment and rehabilitation  is  of high  quality  and effectiveness, and that the personal and civil rights of persons seeking and receiving addiction services, care, treatment and rehabilitation are adequately protected, INCLUDING  THAT  PATIENTS  HAVE THE  RIGHT  TO  ACCESS  SERVICES  BASED  ON  THEIR  GENDER  IDENTITY  OR EXPRESSION AND THEIR PREFERENCE.
-GENDER IDENTITY OR EXPRESSION  MEANS  A PERSON'S ACTUAL OR PERCEIVED GENDER RELATED IDENTITY, APPEARANCE, BEHAV- IOR,  EXPRESSION,  OR  OTHER GENDER RELATED CHARACTERISTIC REGARDLESS OF THE SEX ASSIGNED TO THAT PERSON AT BIRTH.
+  (c)  The office of [alcoholism and substance abuse services] ADDICTION SERVICES AND SUPPORTS shall have  the  responsibility  for  seeing  that persons who suffer from [an addictive disorder] A SUBSTANCE USE DISORDER and their families are provided with addiction services, care and treat- ment,  and  that such services, care, treatment and rehabilitation is of high quality and effectiveness, and that the personal and  civil  rights of persons seeking and receiving addiction services, care, treatment and rehabilitation  are  adequately  protected, INCLUDING THAT PATIENTS HAVE THE RIGHT TO ACCESS SERVICES BASED  ON  THEIR  GENDER  IDENTITY,  GENDER EXPRESSION  AND/OR SEXUAL ORIENTATION.
+FOR THE PURPOSES OF THIS SUBDIVI- SION, GENDER IDENTITY OR GENDER EXPRESSION MEANS A  PERSON'S  ACTUAL  OR PERCEIVED  GENDER RELATED IDENTITY, APPEARANCE, BEHAVIOR, EXPRESSION, OR OTHER GENDER RELATED CHARACTERISTIC REGARDLESS OF THE  SEX  ASSIGNED  TO THAT PERSON AT BIRTH.
   §  2.
-This act shall take effect immediately.
+This  act shall take effect on the thirtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04075-01-3
+  LBD04075-02-3